Gold Breakout Strategy (XAUUSD)

 - volatility suddenly expands after a quiet period

-- spreads widen (often during low-liquidity moments)
+- spreads widen during low-liquidity moments

 - price chops around SMA10 repeatedly

-Conservative behavior wins here:
+Conservative behaviour wins here:

-- If SMA10 is flat and price crosses it repeatedly, reduce expectations or avoid trading.
+- If SMA10 is flat and price crosses it repeatedly, reduce expectations or avoid trading

 Practical example